secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Easy to integrate by cryptography libraries
 - Experts should still be able to use/access the unaltered output of cryptographic primitives
 - Regular updates (yearly?)
+- Must be easy to extend/alter by other organizations (e.g. maybe the BSI wants to publish its own secure crypto config that differs from the standardized one)
+- Must be easy to update by the committee
+- Interoperability with other standards/formats (e.g. {{-COSE}})

 ## Assumptions